-Prerequisite: AG 1214 & AG 1124.
+Prerequisite: AG 1214 & AG 1124

 This course involves a study of the general principles of range and pasture management.
 Principles of forage plant properties, ecology and management of rangelands for sustained production are covered.
-Three lecture and two laboratory hours a week.
-Credit: Four semester hours.
+Three lecture and two laboratory hours per week.